cogentcore/core/README.md

 	+ clipboard "registers" (C-x x <label>, C-x g <label>)

 * Splitview:
-	+ grab icon viewport bitmap directly - much cleaner.
 	+ some lowpri keyfuns for collapsing and expanding

-* Window SetName, title itself should actually rename windows, and regenerate lists of named windows.  overall gi.Window SetName should update OSWin.SetName, and we should have a wrapper SetTitle for OSWin's.
+* Window:
+	+ add SetGeom and SetTitle for other platforms

 * CSS class = x should bring in properties for that class into top-level CSS for all below -- not sure it does that - nested classes.  need to figure that out really.